Stable

 More career info

-A career as a therapist is considered "Stable" because it relies heavily on human skills like empathy and understanding, which AI can't fully replicate.
-While AI tools can help with tasks like taking notes or scheduling, the core of therapy involves building personal connections and trust, which only human therapists can provide.
+The career of a therapist is considered "Stable" because it relies heavily on uniquely human skills like empathy, understanding emotions, and building trust, which AI can't fully replicate.
+While AI can help with basic tasks like scheduling or summarizing notes, the core of therapy involves deep, personal interaction that only humans can provide.

 Read full analysis